minixxie/wpp-qt/README.md

 }
 ```
 ## UseCase: tackle with adjustPan default behaviour
-By default, Qt do "adjustPan" of the window content when the soft keyboard comes out.
+By default, Qt does "adjustPan" of the window content when the soft keyboard comes out.
 This is not professional as an app.
 Normally we would like to keep the title bar not moved, but just the content under the title bar to scroll up.
 For android, we can choose "adjustResize" for window:softInputMode in AndroidManifest.xml and Qt has already implemented it since Qt5.3.
 But for iOS, I still couldn't find a work around.
 That's why I did this work around myself: